SOF3/await-generator/book/src/await-once.md

 }
 ```

 Some callback-style async functions may also accept an `$onError` callback parameter.
-This callback can be created by calling `Await::REJECT`.
+This callback can be acquired by accepting a second parameter `$reject`.
-Then `Await::ONCE` will call your function

 ```php
 function a(Closure $callback, Closure $onError): void {